BrightspaceUI/documentation/docs/adding-component.md

 ### Requested Component

 If you have a component idea that you would like to suggest then you can [submit a GitHub issue](https://github.com/BrightspaceUI/documentation/issues/new?assignees=&labels=Requested+Component&template=component-request.md&title=%3CComponent+Name%3E) for it.
+These component requests will appear in the Daylight site in the status pages, and will have pages generated from their issues.

 ### Labs Component